laxuanlinh/thoughtmachine/vault_core.md

     ).latest()
     ```
 ## Flag
-- Flags are boolean values stored in Vault against Accounts, Payment devices and Balances
+- Flags are boolean values stored in Vault against Accounts, Payment Devices and Balances
 - They are used to customize the behavior of individual accounts from another
 - Some use cases:
     - Mark an account delinquent when they fail to pay the bills